gravitational/teleport/rfd/0008-application-access.md

 As described in a previous section, Teleport uses TLS mutual authentication to pass identity information between internal components.
 However, identity information is passed to proxied applications in the form of a signed JWT in a request header named `teleport-jwt-assertion`.

-This identity information can be used to show the identity of the user currently logged in as well as change the state of the internal application.
-For example, because Teleport roles are forwarded to proxied applications within the JWT header, an control panel application could show an regular or admin view based on the Teleport identity of the user.
+This identity information can be used to show the identity of the user currently logged in, and also change the state of the internal application.
+For example, because Teleport roles are forwarded to proxied applications within the JWT header, an control panel application could show either a regular or admin view based on the Teleport identity of the user.

 #### Issuance